Why Your Symptoms Aren't Changing, Despite Going Gluten-Free

 You have leaky gut and don't know it.

-There was a reason the gluten intolerance or celiac disease was triggered in the first place.
-Often, leaky gut is the culprit.
-We get leaky gut for a variety of reasons, including poor diet, antibiotics, and gut bacteria imbalances.
+Leaky gut is thought to occur for a variety of reasons, including poor diet, antibiotics, and gut bacteria imbalances.
 When this is the case, the body is more prone to other food intolerances and allergies.
 Chances are, if you have a problem with gluten, there are other foods, such as dairy, that may temporarily bother you as well and continue to damage the gut.

 Your food has been cross-contaminated.

 Probiotics help deal with inflammation and balance out the good and bad gut bacteria.
 The good bacteria found in probiotics will allow your body to rebuild its intestinal lining and heal the leaky gut.
-Look for a high quality supplement with a minimum of 10 billion live cultures per capsule.
+Look for a high quality supplement.

 Following an anti-inflammatory diet will also help the body’s gut to repair itself.
 This includes a diet primarily based on vegetables and fruit, lean protein like salmon, and good fats such as flax seeds.
 Many herbs are beneficial for inflammation, including turmeric.
-Avoiding dairy can really help, and also avoid foods that are processed, high in sugar, and have bad fats (like corn, safflower, and soybean oil).
+Avoiding dairy can also help, along with foods that are processed or high in sugar.